stealth/grab/README.md

 caches between each run: `echo 3 > /proc/sys/vm/drop_caches`

 _grab_ was made to quickly grep through large directory trees.
-The original grep has by far a more complete option-set. _grab_ is therefore not pipe-able; the speedup for a single file match is very small, if at all (stdin cannot be mmapped and I am too lazy to add a pread() workaround just for this useless case)
+The original grep has by far a more complete option-set.
+The speedup for a single file match is very small, if at all (stdin cannot be mmapped and I am too lazy to add a pread() workaround just for this useless case)

+For SSD's, the multicore option can make sense.
+For HDD's it doesnt since the head has to be positioned back and forth between the threads, which kills performance.